aabdullah27182845/sortmanager/README.md

 # Sort Manager

-This is the first instance of the sort manager project.
-It contains an interface for the sorter classes which was implemented three times.
+This is the first project given as an assessment during the pre-assignment period in Sparta Global.

 - Bubble Sort Class is implemented from the Sorter interface.
 The arraySort method sorts the list using the bubble sort algorithm.
 - Merge Sort Class sorts the array using the merge sort algorithm.